yaqwsx/bcthesis/symdivine.md

     }
     \caption{Illustration of multi-state space generation in automata based \ltl model checking.
-The \ltl exploration algorithm takes an \buchi automaton (subset of such a automaton shown on the left).
+The \ltl exploration algorithm takes an \buchi automaton (subset of such a automaton shown in the left).
 The generation procedure works as follow.
 State that is being explored is load into interpreter and new successor (state A) is produced.
 The state contains a program counter,
     \buchi automaton state and a set of possible data valuations.
 The product